cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 CWInPy can be used to perform this heterodyning, taking files containing raw gravitational-wave strain and returning the complex, filtered, down-sampled time series in a form that can be read in as a :class:`~cwinpy.data.HeterodynedData` object.
-To generate the phase evolution used for the heterodyne, CWInPy can either use functions within `LALSuite
+To generate the phase evolution used for the heterodyne CWInPy can either use functions within `LALSuite
 <https://lscsoft.docs.ligo.org/lalsuite/>`_ (the default) or, if installed, use the `Tempo2
 <https://bitbucket.org/psrsoft/tempo2/src/master/>`_ pulsar timing package  (via the `libstempo
 <https://vallis.github.io/libstempo/>`_ wrapper package).